 Rangers wear a uniform provided by the city and are expected to demonstrate a high level of public service, patience and integrity.

-Download an application packet or pick up a hard copy at the Parks and Recreation office located at Posse Grounds Park at 525 Posse Ground Rd.
+Click here to apply on-line or pick up a hard copy at the Parks and Recreation office located at Posse Grounds Park at 525 Posse Ground Rd.